AOMediaCodec/av1-spec/annex.a.levels.md

 Each operating point contains a syntax element seq_level_idx.

-The following table defines the mapping from the syntax element (which takes integer values) to the defined levels (which use a X.Y format):
+The following table defines the mapping from the syntax element (which takes integer values) to the defined levels:

 | Value of seq_level_idx | Level
 | ---------------------- | --------------